Kranok94/VIC-Validity-Index-Python-Weka/README.md

 $ python3 Evaluate_Classifiers.py -c SVM,NaiveBayes,LDA -k 5
 ```

-> If the altenative library that uses GPU wants to be applied, the code has to import the h2o4gpu libraries it has to be executed like this:
+> If the altenative library that uses GPU wants to be applied, the code has to import the h2o4gpu library it has to be executed like this:
 ```
 $ python3.6 Evaluate_Classifiers.py -c SVM,NaiveBayes,LDA -k 5
 ```